Bonnie .. get stuff done ... day ....

 Because they're obviously, definitely nuts!

-Mad dogs and Englishmen go out in the midday sun,
+Mad dogs and Englishmen go out in the

 The Japanese don´t care to, the Chinese wouldn´t dare to,